 Does Plan G cover Silver Sneakers?

-Fitness club memberships are not included in Medigap plan coverage.
+Fitness club memberships are not included in Medigap plan coverage, although some insurance companies will include it in there plans to remain competitive.

 Ready to Learn More?